 Do you have to do ALL 6 years of Omnibus?

 Many ask, "Can we do only a year or a few years, or only primary, or only secondary courses?"
-Our answer is the same: Any study of the Great Books will be of value in your student’s growth as they learn to face the issues of this world with a biblical perspective.
+Our answer is the same: Yes!
+Any study of the Great Books will be of value in your student’s growth as they learn to face the issues of this world with a biblical perspective.
+You can do one year or all six; the choice is yours, depending on the academic goals of your students.

 Whether you plan to do all twelve classes over six years or only one, students will benefit for the rest of their lives by joining the "Great Conversation."
 How many classes you take may depend on how you plan to use Veritas to fulfill your student’s high school credit.
-We go further into detail on considering what course to take when further on in this article.
+In this article, we will detail what courses to take.
 But first, you can decide how you’ll take the classes.
 Learning can happen in all three formats: You Teach, Self-Paced, and Live Online.

 Which version of the Omnibus curriculum is right for your family?
-It depends upon your students’ goals, abilities, and learning styles as well as how much or how little time you as a parent have to put into the program.
+It depends upon your student’s goals, abilities, and learning styles and how much or little time you, as a parent, have to put into the program.
 We hope the chart below helps highlight which program has what you are looking for:

 *”Up to you” means you provide the means and decide how and if it gets done!

 ** How to choose what books you read in Self-Paced: courses may be set up as an “Audit”, which would allow you to skip over sections and readings you do not wish to complete.
-Auditing forfeits having your course graded or eligible for Diploma.
-Email info@veritaspress.com to request your Self-Paced course be converted to Audit format.
+Auditing forfeits having your course graded or eligible for the Diploma Program.
+Email info@veritaspress.com to request your Self-Paced course to be converted to Audit format.

 ***Self-Paced Omnibus is available in Primary & Secondary, levels 1-3 only.